{{ root_page.title }}

 Respite care means taking a break from caring, while the person you care for is looked after by someone else.

-There are lots of respite care options.
-They range from getting a volunteer to sit with the person you look after for a few hours, to a short stay in a care home so you can go on holiday.
+Options range from having a volunteer sit with the person you care for, to arranging a short stay in a carehome so you can take a holiday.

 The person you look after could go to a day care centre.
 Or, a paid carer could visit them at their home to look after them.